Quantum dynamics of monitored free fermions: Evolution of quantum correlations and scaling at measurement-induced phase transition: Measurement-induced transition via quantum dynamics

 Starting from a maximally mixed initial state, we have calculated the dynamics of variance of charge $\mathcal{C}^{(2)}(T)$ in the whole system as a function of time.
 After averaging the logarithm of $\mathcal{C}^{(2)}(T)$ over different quantum trajectories for fixed parameters $(L,\gamma)$, we obtained the typical value

 Its large-time asymptotic behavior was then fitted with an exponential

 In this way, we determined the purification (or, equivalently, charge-sharpening) time scale $T^\ast(L, \gamma)$, which plays the role of the time-direction localization length within the NLSM formalism.
 Details of the fitting procedure are presented in Appendix~\ref{sec:app:purification}.
+We note that the typical value $\mathcal{C}^{(2,\text{typ})}(T)$ is used here rather than the average one, $\overline{\mathcal{C}^{(2)}(T)}$.
+The reason is that the typical value, which is directly related to the Lyapunov exponent, has a self-averaging property favorable for its numerical evaluation, while the average value is governed in this regime by exponentially rare events, which makes its numerical evaluation much more difficult.
+This is in analogy with the properties of Anderson localization in quasi-one-dimensional systems and, in particular, with the use of the Lyapunov exponent in finite-size-scaling studies of Anderson transitions \cite{Kramer2010finite-size,Slevin1997Anderson,Slevin2014critical}.

 The numerically obtained results for $T^\ast(L,\gamma)$ are shown in Fig.~\ref{fig:T}(a).
 In this figure, the ratio $T^{\ast}(L,\gamma) / L$ is plotted as a function of $\gamma$, with curves of different colors representing different system sizes (see legend).
 A clear crossing point is observed, which yields the position of the phase transition, $\gamma_c \approx 2.85$.
 To determine the critical exponent $\nu$, we have performed the single-parameter collapse of the data according to Eq.~\ref{T-ast-finite-size-scaling}, which is shown in Fig.~\ref{fig:T}(b).
 The values of $\gamma_c$ and $\nu$ were obtained from the condition of best collapse, and the corresponding error bars were estimated by the subsampling (bootstrap) procedure, see Appendix \ref{sec:app:collapse} for detail.
 The obtained values of the critical measurement rate and the correlation-length exponent are $\gamma_c = 2.847 \pm 0.024$ and $\nu = 1.397 \pm 0.053$.